 Case File Overview

 On May 3, 1975, a farmer found the body of a woman in the Nation River.
 Her remains were located about 91 m (300 ft) from the Highway 417 bridge near Casselman, Ontario.
 This location is approximately 60 km (35 mi) east of Ottawa.
-The unidentified woman is known as the “Nation River Lady.”
+The unidentified woman has become known as the “Nation River Lady.”

 View from the bridge